BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/6-tidal.md

 ## Further Reading

 There's much more to explore.
-For instance, the [mini notation](https://tidalcycles.org/docs/reference/mini_notation) s its own language within the Tidal language.
+For instance, the [mini notation](https://tidalcycles.org/docs/reference/mini_notation) is its own language within the Tidal language.
 However, there are other, superior sources out there to study the possibilities of Tidal.
-For more information I recommand to have a look at the official website: [TidalCycle](https://tidalcycles.org/).
+For more information I recommend having a look at the official website: [TidalCycle](https://tidalcycles.org/).
-What I aim going to illustrate here is how we can utilize our synth, defined by  [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) in *Tidal*.
+What I am going to illustrate here is how we can utilize our synth, defined by [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) in *Tidal*.

 ## Synthesizers